alloc/vana/README.md

 // Remove one or more values from a copy of the given array. remove(arr, index, (count = 1))
 ```

-These functions work for both observable values and normal values.

-They return a modified copy of the given array.

 &nbsp;